 One of his interests was slavery.
 In his 1817 book, Letters from the South, he noted that the institution was at odds with the preamble of the Constitution.
-But he argued that its evils were exaggerated - that slave traders, not owners, were responsible for any brutality, and that enslaved Black workers seemed to be the happiest people on earth.
-He condemned any owner who "adds one feather to the weight they are destined to bear."
+But he

 In 1835 Paulding reissued the book, and a year later published Slavery in the United States, in which he noted that Jesus is never cited in the Bible saying slavery is wrong.
 He warned that freeing the enslaved would destroy the country because Blacks would demand political power despite their "natural and incurable inferiority."